 The answer is very straightforward, you cannot do anything about nervous sweating because you have no control over your sweat glands and the triggers that cause you to sweat.

-Good thing is that there are solutions to the problem and you can avoid the embarrassment caused by excessive sweating.
+The good thing is that there are solutions to the problem and you can avoid the embarrassment caused by excessive sweating.

 If this article offered you help, why not share it with friends and family by clicking the social media buttons below.
 And please don’t forget to comment below if you have any questions or experiences you would like to share.
 I am always happy to interact with my readers.